AmeurSoualmi/AGMA-Pose-Estimator-and-Sequence-Selector/README.md

-Many thanks for the authors of the following works:
+Many thanks to the authors of the following works:
 ```
 @inproceedings{sun2019deep,
   title={Deep High-Resolution Representation Learning for Human Pose Estimation},